RidleyRoelofs/OnlineRamseyGame/README.txt

 Building and Installing the Online Ramsey Game
 ==============================================

 This section provides instructions for building and installing the Online Ramsey Game software using CMake.
-Please ensure that you have Git and CMake installed, and follow the instructions below to clone, build, and install the software.

 Step 1: Clone the Repository
 ----------------------------